Value Binding in MultiSelect

 Text and value

-The following code demonstrates the Value and Text field of the MultiSelect component.
-For instance, the selected item is Badminton (Text Field, this is Game) but the value field holds Game2 (Value Field, this is ID).
+The following example demonstrates Text and Value field mapping.
+For instance, the selected item displays Badminton (Text), while the Value field holds Game2 (ID).

 • CSHTML